 Some of the tripping points with operators changing software platforms deal with customizations.
-Every operator is different and they have unique needs.
 Does your platform provide some flexibility?

 JS: Yes, for sure.
 When we were in that business, we always wanted to customize as well.
 I think we have created something that is scaffolding and we customize from there.
 When we onboard clients, we say, “Okay, this is how our payment system is set up.
 We recommend a monthly payment system and this is how it is set up.”
 We’ll have customers say “great” or “no, I need to set it up this way.”
 We do that customization in real time over about a four-week period with the customer involved in everything from “this is how I want my inventory to be stored” to “I don’t want my agents to actually see all this information.”
 We set up everything from permissions, access and the brand displayed to the customer.